soc82/photon-test/wp-content/plugins/wp-gdpr-compliance/readme.txt

 4. Control the link to your privacy policy, activate the request user data page and more.

 == Changelog ==

+= 1.4.9 =
+*Release date: March 12th, 2019*
+* Load accepted consents with AJAX so we can bypass any caching.
+* Added consent placement 'Body'.
+This will add code snippets directly AFTER the <body> tag.
+* Show a message for the administrators when using the [wpgdprc_consents_settings_link] and no active consents are added.
+* Show the descriptions tab in the consents modal.
+* Bugfix: Get correct charset collate when adding the 'Log' database table.
+* Bugfix: Correctly handle cookies in multisite environments.

 = 1.4.8 =
 *Release date: January 8th, 2019*